-- At each populated database, specify any necessary supplemental logging for the objects being added to the environment.
-See "Specifying Supplemental Logging" on page 1-32 for instructions. - Either stop all of the capture processes that will capture changes to the added objects, stop all of the propagations that will propagate changes to the added objects, or stop all of the apply process that will apply changes to the added objects: - Use the STOP\CAPTURE procedure in the DBMS\CAPTURE\ADM package to stop a capture process. - Use the STOP\PROPAGATION procedure in the DBMS\PROPAGATION\ADM package to stop a propagation.

-Use the STOP\APPLY procedure in the DBMS\APPLY\ADM package to stop an apply process.
+- 1. At each populated database, specify any necessary supplemental logging for the objects being added to the environment.
+See "Specifying Supplemental Logging" for instructions. - Either stop all of the capture processes that will capture changes to the added objects, stop all of the propagations that will propagate changes to the added objects, or stop all of the apply process that will apply changes to the added objects: - Use the STOP\CAPTURE procedure in the DBMS\CAPTURE\ADM package to stop a capture process. - Use the stop\propagation procedure in the DBMS\propagation\adm package to stop a propagation. - Use the STOP\APPLY procedure in the DBMS\APPLY\ADM package to stop an apply process.